The Favourites of Thor Pedersen

 Copenhagen is also a clear favourite for me.
 It is not just that I am Danish, but I generally find it to be a top-class city.
 Copenhagen is clean, efficient and safe.
 The city offers everything I could dream of, and it even looks nice.

-The Favourites of Els Slots
+The Favourites of Sepp Kaiser

 What are three of your favourite hotels or places you’ve stayed and why?